 Plug-ins are similar to apps, but are downloaded and installed directly onto the controller.
-These enhance the controller's capabilities such as allowing more complex scenes without using LUA, and support for other technologies or appliances such as Sonos and other multimedia systems.
+These enhance the controller's capabilities such as allowing more complex scenes without using scripting and support for other technologies or appliances such as Sonos and other multimedia systems.

 Plug-ins are a great way to have the controller work with other systems and allow it to become the center of your home's systems (just as it should be).